Optimal transport for vector Gaussian mixture models: Approach 2: Continuous version of

 \section{Approach 2: Continuous version of $\mathcal{G}(\mR^N\times G)$}

 For vector-valued GMMs, one cannot directly apply the same OMT framework as in the scalar case \cite{Chen2019} since the last index is taken discretely.
 Thus we will generalize the framework by making the last index continuous as well.
-The basic idea is to consider a continuous problem and view the vector-valued distribution as a projection of the continuous solution onto original discrete space.
+The basic idea is to consider a continuous problem and view the vector-valued distribution as a projection of the continuous solution onto the original discrete space.

-More precisely, we propose to extend each point on the edges of the graph instead of only taking values on vertices of graph $G$.
-Moreover, we extend each edge half way from both ends, so that newly added points are centered at original vertices of the graph.
-Thus, we consider the following point set of a continuous version of the graph $G$ given as follows:
+More precisely, we propose to extend each point on the edges of the given graph $G$ instead of only taking values on vertices of the graph.
+Moreover, we extend each edge half-way from both ends, so that newly added points are centered at the original vertices of the graph.
+Thus, we consider the following point set of a continuous version of the graph $G$: